parijatmishra/parijatmishra.github.io/_posts/2024-09-15-brain-shortcuts.md

 ---

 Our brain is out to get us!
-When we have to make critical decisions under uncertainty, it uses in appropriate mental shortcuts instead of solid reasoning.
+When we have to make critical decisions under uncertainty, it uses inappropriate mental shortcuts instead of solid reasoning.
 And we are not even aware that this is happening.

 ![Brain Fooling Us](/assets/img/brain-fooling-owner-3.jpg)